Mbed-TLS/mbedtls-framework/docs/architecture/config-check-framework.md

 <code><em>LIBRARY\_DIRECTORY</em>/<em>PROJECT\_NAME</em>\_config\_check\_\*.h</code>.
 These headers are included by <code><em>LIBRARY\_DIRECTORY</em>/<em>PROJECT\_NAME</em>\_config.c</code>.

+These are internal headers, included by one library file.
+This way, we run the config checks exactly once during a normal build.

 ### Behavior of the generated checks

 The generated checks consist of two parts: